Choose the right tool to manage SQL Server on Linux

 Almost everything you can do in a client tool can also be accomplished with Transact-SQL statements.
 SQL Server provides Dynamic Management Views (DMVs) that query the status and configuration of SQL Server.
 There are also Transact-SQL commands for database management tasks.
 You can run these commands in any client tool that supports connecting to SQL Server and running Transact-SQL queries, for example sqlcmd or Visual Studio Code.

-The new Microsoft SQL Operations Studio (preview) is a cross-platform tool for managing SQL Server.
-For more information, see Microsoft SQL Operations Studio (preview).
+The new Azure Data Studio is a cross-platform tool for managing SQL Server.
+For more information, see Azure Data Studio.

 SQL Server Management Studio on Windows